 From the sematic segmentation result, we firstly retrieve the point clouds labeled as filter, tank and pump.
 For the prediction result with some noises, we use region grouping, also known as Euclidean clustering, to remove the wrongly recognized points.
 This algorithm starts randomly with a seed point in the dataset and search all its neighbors within certain distance.
 All the neighbors will be considered as the member of the current cluster and become new seed points.
 If the number of points in one cluster is smaller than the predetermined threshold, it will be recognized as noise.
 Taking filters as an example, the result after removing the noisy points are shown in Figure 3(a).
-It should be noticed that the point cloud segmented by neural network is sparser than the original one because the neural network will subsample the point cloud data to a unified number (4096 in our case), which is not conducive to registration work implemented in later stage.
-As a solution, after getting clusters without noise, we calculate the mean (x, y, z) coordinates for each clusters and extract the dense point clouds for certain category (Figure 3(b)).
+It should be noticed that the point clouds segmented by neural network is sparser than the original one because the neural network will subsample the point cloud data to a unified number (4096 in our case), which is not conducive to registration work implemented in later stage.
+As a solution, after getting clusters without noise, we calculate the mean (x, y, z) coordinates for each clusters and extract the point clouds in original point sets within predetermined distance to that position.
+Through this action, we can extract the dense point clouds for certain category (Figure 3(b)).
 These instances will be dealt with robust registration algorithm explained in chapter 2.2.2.